nfogh/vscode-private-extension-manager/README.md

 ## Setup

-1. Clone the repository and open the `private-extension-manager.code-workspace` workspace in VS Code.
+1. Clone the repository and open the `private-extension-marketplace.code-workspace` workspace in VS Code.
 2. When prompted, install all the recommended extensions.
 If no prompt appears, press `Ctrl+Shift+P` and run the `Extensions: Show Recommended Extensions`